kenvb/badusb/docs/03duckify.md

 ![Duckify your script](../images/duckify.png)

 Generate Arduino code using the online tool and upload this to your Arduino.
-Pay attention to the language settings on the bottom right corner.
+Pay attention to the language settings on the bottom left corner.